drifter-handbook/drifter-handbook.github.io/_posts/2016-01-10-False-Mask.md

 False Voice (Lv 1):
 Whenever the user casts a music-based spell, roll a d20.
 On an 18 or above, the spell is cast twice at no cost to the user.

-False Tongue (Lv 2):
+False Tongue (Lv 3):
-User can now speak and understand Elven and Draconic.
+User can now speak and understand Elven, Winter Wolf and Draconic.
 Reading/Writing is excluded from this.

 Heat Sink (Lv 1):
 When you are hit with a fire-based spell, double your base movement speed for the next minute.